thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_C.md

   the decay of old age, but it does retard it.
 The extent to which it extends the nephil's life depends on the nephil's *average* (not highest) power level (only including power levels where present at all).
-* Per earlier sections, it takes approximately six consecutive generations of magical abuse for "truly bizarre" things to become not just possible but probable.
+* Per [Rules of Magic] and the [magical rules of inheritance], it takes approximately six consecutive generations of magical abuse for "truly bizarre" things to become not just possible but probable.
-   * Recall the note from [Appendix A][AA] on _The
+   * Recall the note from [Points of Divergance][AA] on _The Screwtape Letters_.
-     Screwtape Letters_.
    * Building on what I wrote above comparing "standard humans" to nephil, beings in these categories are even more corrupted by the combination of